Harrytimbog/amazon-scraper/README.md

 ```

 ### Environmental Variable
-Add your {api_key} as it will be needed in your request params
+Add your apiKey from scraperapi as {api_key} as it will be needed in your request params